mi3nts/iotSystemsGuide/lrMqttPipelineEx04.md

 When introducing a **new sensor** into the MINTS system, a few configuration steps are required to ensure the data is properly encoded, transmitted, decoded, and stored.

-In this example, we’ll add a new sensor named **ISG001**, which measures basic environmental parameters — similar to what we’ve seen with the **Direct Connect Nodes**.
+In this example, we’ll add a new sensor named **ISG001**, which measures basic environmental parameters.

 ---